DmitriyPershukov/internDocker/README.md

 # Starting web server

-- run these command from root folder of project in cli
+- run this command from project root folder in cli
 ```
 docker-compose up -d
 ```